sw6-aau/NN-Service/public/api/documentation.md

 Autoencoder CNN hidden units: How many hidden units will be in the autoencoder convultional layer.

+Activation function output: Which activation function should be used on the output

+Activation function autoencoder (argument ikke lavet endnu): Which activation function should be used on the autoencoder convolution and deconvolution layer

 Highway window: ? for now